W427697/Discord-/MIGRATION.md

 import { addons } from '@storybook/addons';
 ```

+The named export has been available since 6.0 or earlier, so your updated code will be backwards-compatible with older versions of Storybook.
 #### Modern browser support

 Starting in storybook 7.0, storybook will no longer support IE11, amongst other legacy browser versions.
 We now transpile our code with a target of `chrome >= 100` and node code is transpiled with a target of `node >= 14`.

 This means code-features such as (but not limited to) `async/await`, arrow-functions, `const`,`let`, etc will exists in the code at runtime, and thus the runtime environment must support it.
 Not just the runtime needs to support it, but some legacy loaders for webpack or other transpilation tools might need to be updated as well.
-For example certain version of webpack 4, had parsers that could not parse the new syntax.
+For example certain versions of webpack 4 had parsers that could not parse the new syntax (e.g. optional chaining).

 Some addons or libraries might have depended on this legacy browser support, and thus might break.
 You might get an error like:
 ```
 regeneratorRuntime is not defined
 ```
-To fix these error, the addon will have to be re-released with a newer browser-target for transpilation.
+To fix these errors, the addon will have to be re-released with a newer browser-target for transpilation.
 This often looks something like this (but it's dependent on the build system the addon uses):
 ```js
 // babel.config.js
 module.exports = {